AbhaySh4r/AbhaySh4r.github.io/_pages/about.md

 Hi there,

 My name is Abhay Sharma.
 Currently a student at the MSDS Program at SMU.
-I've previously completeded a BS in Astrophysics, and currently looking at projects and implementations of Data Science in the world of Astronomy/Astrophysics.
+I've previously completed a BS in Astrophysics, and currently looking at large scale data projects and implementations of Data Science in the world of Astronomy/Astrophysics.

-I enjoy making music, having choice paralysis on what game to play, and playing tennis.
+I enjoy making music, having choice paralysis, and playing Tennis.

-Reach me at my email: abhays@mail.smu.edu
+Reach out at my email!